lonegunmanb/terraform-mcp-eva/readme.md

 ### Using with VS Code

-Add this configuration to your VS Code MCP settings(make sure that you have permission to mount the current working dir into the container):
+Add this configuration to your VS Code MCP settings(make sure that you have permission to mount the current working dir into the container, you also might need to set `GITHUB_TOKEN` environment variable since this MCP server uses GitHub to fetch provider source code, without a valid token it might fail due to rate limiting):

 ```json
 {